N-M-Danial/flowlab/README.md

 ## Uploading New Data

-While the dashboard is running, click **⬆ Upload Data** in the top-right corner to upload a new `.xlsx` or `.geojson` file.
+While the dashboard is running, click **Upload Data** in the top-right corner to upload a new `.xlsx` or `.geojson` file.
 The map refreshes automatically — no restart needed.